 Step 8: Select your favourite products

 Now it’s finally your turn to select the products that you will launch.
 Give your collection(s) a name and put all the pieces of paper with the sketches on the floor or on the wall to do a really good review.
-Look at the sketches and ask yourself these questions:
+Look at the sketches and ask these questions:

 • Are YOU excited about this collection?
 (Probably the most important question!)

-• Are these indeed the best products that work together as a collection?
+• Are these the best products that work together as a collection?
 Are they similar but different enough?

 • Do your products display individually and as a group?
 Does the collection encourage collecting and repeat orders?